 There are dozens of guidebooks to help you decide where you want to travel, so my goal is to share information with you that will help you rough out your itinerary and make the most of the fleeting time you spend travelling through Europe.
 We relied on Rick Steeves but soon found that he was so popular that when we chose a restaurant he recommended, the "locals" were often from New York or California.
 But watch his shows, and other travel programs on PBS, head to the library for books and magazines, and reflect on what matters to you.
 Then get a bargain book about Europe or the countries you are considering and a map so you can start filling in the details.
-I am currently poring over river maps of France and Belgium as I put together a long trip across the waters of those countries.
+I am currently poring over maps of France and Belgium as I put together a long trip along the rivers of those countries.

 You should consider whether this is the trip of a lifetime or if there is a reasonable chance you'll get back.
 We planned our first trip like it would be our only trip and crammed our days from sunrise to sunset, putting the most famous tourist attractions on our itinerary.
 If you don't think you'll get back, a busy schedule that gets you to Paris, Venice and London will eat up your vacation dollars but give you a collection of photographs and memories you'll cherish.